Ivanbyone/GasPumpTokens/README.md

 ```
 $ docker run <image name>
 ```
-Congrats, you deploy the project locally!
+Congrats, you deploy the project locally, good luck in local development

 ## License
 Please use my code according to [LICENSE](LICENSE)